How To Stretch And Challenge More Able Pupils In Maths [Even When Teaching A Mixed Ability Class]

-Whether you agree with the term more able or prefer to call pupils, as I do, ‘high potential’, you will encounter in your time teaching Maths pupils who just seem to be able to grasp concepts more quickly and more fluently than their peers.
-Here are some stretch and challenge activities and resources for Maths to help engage and develop their potential further.
+You may not agree with the term more able or prefer to call pupils, as I do, ‘high potential’ rather than ‘high attainers’.
+However, you will in your time teaching primary maths encounter pupils who just seem to be able to grasp concepts more quickly and more fluently than their peers.

 When it comes to ‘more able’ or ‘less able pupils’, labels can be dangerous things.
 We just as easily attach them to children as we do expect to see their behaviour always meet the tag we give them.

-Historically this ‘most able’ labelling resulted in a child being pushed forward far too quickly and missing out on a completely rounded Maths curriculum, while their ‘bottom Maths set’ peers were not challenged enough.
+Historically this ‘most able’ labelling resulted in a child being pushed forward far too quickly and missing out on a completely rounded Maths curriculum, while their bottom set ‘low ability student’ were not challenged enough.

 Just as we might misdiagnose a child as having special needs, we can equally misdiagnose a child as being mathematically talented.